Diseases

 Read Online Consultation Submissions

-Read Summary from Focus Groups with First Nations, Inuit, and Métis Peoples
+Read Summary from Focus Groups With First Nations, Inuit, and Métis Peoples

 Read Summary from Focus Group and Interviews With Community Birthing Care Providers

-Highlights From the Input Received
+Highlights from the Input Received

 During our most recent webinar in March 2025, Dr. Hilary Vallance and Whitney Ayoub-Goulstone, co-chairs of our Newborn Screening Advisory Panel, discussed highlights of the input received on the discussion paper.
 The session provided an overview of the input received and how it informed the advisory panel’s deliberations and recommendations.